“If love could have saved you,

 I was getting ready to go to work.
 Normally my Dad got ready before me but this morning he was still in his room.
 I thought he’d slept in accidentally but as I got closer I could hear a muffled voice through the door, he was on the phone.
 I knocked, “I’ll be out soon” he said abruptly.
 I felt a knot in my stomach, something wasn’t right.
 I waited in the kitchen impatiently.
 Several minutes passed.
 Eventually he came out pale as a ghost.
 I asked him what’s wrong.
 He told me to sit down, I started to become lightheaded.
 In a shaky, restrained voice he said: “Elizabeth died.”

 Within a few hours, we were on a plane to Vancouver to sit through my sister’s funeral.
 A slideshow of Elizabeth’s short life played as my mum’s hysterical cries echoed loudly throughout the church.

 Early autumn used to be my favourite time of year.
 It’s the perfect temperature with a breeze that still holds the warmth of summer.
 The trees put on a beautiful display of deep reds, bright oranges and golden yellows; as if an artist plucked the trees out of the ground and carefully dipped them in paint.
-Piles of leaves are gathered on front lawns, coffee shops add pumpkin flavoured everything to their menus and everyone is wrapped in warm, cosy sweaters.
+Piles of leaves are gathered on front lawns and everyone is wrapped in warm, cosy sweaters.

 It is of no coincidence that I write this from my sunny apartment in Sydney, Australia where the season is currently spring, not autumn, and Thanksgiving does not exist.
 I hoped this day would pass without notice.
 But moving to Australia did not absolve me of suffering.
 I know now this time of year will always be painful for me, no matter where I am in the world.